GPII/universal/testData/preferences/lorie.md

 # Lorie

-It has been tested with the Learning Tools features for Word from Office 17.
-Available with Office 365 product.
+It has been tested with the Learning Tools features for Word from Office 16.
+Available with Microsoft Office 2016 Word Pro/Home 365 edition for Windows 10.

 Website: https://www.office.com/